HackRx50/PS5-Signifyyy/README.md

 # techiesss-hackrx
-Official Prototype of Techiesss for HackRx 5.0 Hackathon
+Official Prototype of Techiesss for HackRx 5.0 Hackathon, model is getting ready